kyverno/chainsaw/website/docs/configuration/options/no-cluster.md

 ### With file

 !!! note
-    No cluster options can not be configured with a configuration file.
+    No cluster options can't be configured with a configuration file.

 ### With flags